-All staff members will undertake safeguarding and child protection training at induction, including on whistle-blowing procedures and online safety, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.

-This training will be regularly updated and will:

-- Be integrated, aligned and considered as part of the whole-school safeguarding approach and wider staff training, and curriculum planning - Be in line with advice from the 3 safeguarding partners - Have regard to the Teachers' Standards to support the expectation that all teachers: - O Manage behaviour effectively to ensure a good and safe environment - O Have a clear understanding of the needs of all pupils

-All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas.

-Staff will also receive regular safeguarding and child protection updates, including on online safety, as required but at least annually (for example, through emails, e-bulletins and staff meetings).
+- 24.1.1.
+All staff members will undertake safeguarding and child protection training at induction, including on whistle-blowing procedures and online safety, to ensure they understand the school/academy's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect. - 24.1.2.
+This training will be regularly updated and will: - Be integrated, aligned and considered as part of the whole-school safeguarding approach and wider staff training, and curriculum planning - Be in line with advice from the 3 safeguarding partners - Have regard to the Teachers' Standards to support the expectation that all teachers: - $\circ$ $\,$ Manage behaviour effectively to ensure a good and safe environment $\,$ - Have a clear understanding of the needs of all pupils - 24.1.3.
+Safeguarding training on induction will cover: - The Trust's Safeguarding and Child Protection Policy - The Trust's Child-on-Child Abuse Policy - The Trust's Code of Conduct Policy - Part 1 of Keeping Children Safe in Education (2023) - The Trust's Behaviour Policy - Appropriate child protection and safeguarding training (including CSE, CCE, contextual safeguarding and how to keep LAC and PLAC safe) - Online safety training, including applicable roles and responsibilities in relation to filtering and monitoring - Information about the role and identity of the DSL and deputy DSLs - 24.1.4.
+All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas. - 24.1.5.
+Staff will also receive regular safeguarding and child protection updates, including on online safety, as required but at least annually (for example, through emails, e-bulletins and staff meetings). - 24.1.6.
+Staff will receive opportunities to contribute towards and inform the safeguarding arrangements in the school/academy. - 24.1.7.
 Contractors who are provided through a private finance initiative (PFI) or similar contract will also receive safeguarding training.

+24.1.8.
 All volunteers will receive appropriate training, the DSL will determine the level and frequency of the training required.

-15.2 The DSL and Deputy DSL
+24.2.
+The DSL and deputy DSL(s)

-The DSL, Holly Lockyer, and Deputy DSL, Debbie Coyle, will undertake child protection and safeguarding training at least every 2 years.

-In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments).

-They will also undertake Prevent awareness training.
+- 24.2.1.
+The DSL and deputy DSL(s) will undertake child protection and safeguarding training at least every 2 years. - 24.2.2.
+In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments). - 24.2.3.
+They will also undertake Prevent awareness training. - 24.2.4.
+Please refer to Appendix 5 for further information regarding supervision for the DSL.

-15.3 Governors
+24.3.
+Governors

+- 24.3.1.
 All governors will receive safeguarding and child protection training (including online safety) at induction, which is regularly updated.
-This is to make sure that they:

-- Have the knowledge and information needed to perform their functions and understand their responsibilities, such as providing strategic challenge - Can be assured that safeguarding policies and procedures are effective and support the school to deliver a robust whole-school approach to safeguarding
+This is to make sure that they: - Have the knowledge and information needed to perform their functions and understand their responsibilities, such as providing strategic challenge - Can be assured that safeguarding policies and procedures are effective and support the school/academy to deliver a robust whole-school approach to safeguarding - 24.3.2.
 As the chair of governors may be required to act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, they receive training in managing allegations for this purpose.

-15.4 Recruitment - interview panels
+24.4.
+Recruitment - interview panels